macedot/BlindWatchmaker/README.md

 # BlindWatchmaker
-An Python implementation of cdk007 work 'Evolution IS a Blind Watchmaker', originally developed in Mathlab and available at https://www.youtube.com/watch?v=mcAq9bmCeR0
+An Python implementation of **Evolution IS a Blind Watchmaker**, originally developed in Mathlab by cdk007, available at https://www.youtube.com/watch?v=mcAq9bmCeR0

 ---